 The Council also produces two annual guides that showcase arts education offerings from organizations throughout Palm Beach County.
-The Cultural Camp Guide lists arts and cultural summer camps, classes and activities, as well as scholarships.
-The Art & Culture Educational Guide informs educators and schools on cultural organizations’ educational programs available during the school year.
+The Cultural Camp Guide lists arts and cultural summer camps, classes and activities, as well as scholarships available for parents and caregivers.
+The Teachers Guide for Arts & Cultural Education informs educators and schools on cultural organizations’ educational programs available during the school year.

 If you have any questions regarding the Cultural Council’s education programs, please contact our manager of arts and cultural education, Ericka Squire: (561) 472-3347 or firstname.lastname@example.org.